am15h/tflite_flutter_plugin/README.md

 For Android, We need to manually download these binaries from release assets and place the libtensorflowlite_c.so files in the `<root>/android/app/src/main/jniLibs/` directory for each arm, arm64, x86, x86_64 architecture as done here in the example app.

 No setup needed for iOS as of now, `TensorFlowLiteC.framework` is embedded in the plugin itself.

+## Future Work

+* Enabling support for Flutter Desktop Applications.
+* Better and more precise error handling.

 ## Credits